anirag/avocado-price-prediction/README.txt

 	model_one_month_lag.py: (see notebooks ->  one month lag)

 		Details

-		* Assume your avocado data collection is on a 1 month delay.
-When predicting the price of an avocado at time 			x, you can only use historical data from up until 1 month prior to x)
 		* Trains a XGBoost model based on all data but features used are based on one month prior at any given point 			of time.
 		* Needs user input for which 'avocado type' to run the model for and 'region' for which the prediction plot 			to be made
 		* Can be used for future prediction. default is for next month